What is Problem Solving

 A Decision Matrix is a table that lets you make informed decisions by comparing different solutions based on cost, time, or effectiveness.
 It helps you analyze each category and choose what needs to be done fairly and logically.

 DMAIC refers to Define, Measure, Analyze, Improve, and Control.
-It helps you define the problem, measure current status and areas of improvement, analyze the root cause, implement solutions and improve the process, and have sustainability of having everything under control.
+It helps you define the problem, measure current status and areas of improvement, analyze the root cause, implement solutions, improve the process, and ensure sustainability by having everything under control.

 Learn strategic decision-making for organizational growth with our Portfolio Management Professional (PfMP)® Certification – Join now!

-The Pareto Chart is in the form of a graph or a chart that has a bar and lines.
+The Pareto Chart is in the form of a graph or a chart that has a bars and lines.
 It is based on the idea that 80% of problems come from 20% of causes.
-This chart helps you find the small number of things that are causing the biggest trouble.
+This chart helps you find the small number of things that are causing the biggest trouble

 The Plan-Do-Check Act (PDCA) is a four-step model of planning, doing, checking, and acting designed to improve your Problem Solving process with Lean methodologies.
 It helps you stay relevant to the changes and test ideas to see what works and keep improving over time.